TheKoola/eosstracker/doc/EOSS-BaseOS-Ubuntu24.md

 This will allow package lists to be refreshed regularly, but prevent the automatic installation of upgraded packages.
 You will still be notified about available upgrades, which is helpful.
 But the upgrades will not automatically install.
 You will need to install them manually at a time of your choosing.

+<a name="installadds"></a>
+## Install additional packages

+For mobile operation with intermittent Internet connectivity, and for cell modem tethering, install some additional
+packages:

 <a name="airspy"></a>